kevin-allen/skin_embedded_c_prog_example/README.md

 ### Include this c program to a yocto project using the eSDK

+To do this part, you will have to [install the eSDK](https://github.com/kevin-allen/phyBOARD/blob/main/yocto_eSDK.md) for your target image on your computer.

+Here is some information on how I did this: https://github.com/kevin-allen/phyBOARD/blob/main/phytec_distribution.md

+#### Set your environment

-With a new terminal, set the environment to work with the eSDK.
+With a new terminal, the environment must be set to work with the eSDK.
+Do the following.

 ```
 cd ~/ampliphy-vendor-xwayland_sdk
 . environment-setup-cortexa53-crypto-phytec-linux
 ```

+#### Adding a recipe to your image

-Add a recipe to the eSDK image and build from source
+Add a recipe to the eSDK image and build from the source.

 ```
 devtool add https://github.com/kevin-allen/skin_embedded_c_prog_example.git